What was healthcare like before the NHS?

 Before the birth of the NHS, our ancestors got their healthcare from many different organisations in many different ways.
 The result was a ramshackle structure of competing and overlapping services that was nevertheless characterised by gaps in provision.
 These meant real hardship for a significant proportion of the British public.

 For middle-class people, it was relatively easy to pay the doctor’s fee as a private patient, and merely settle the bill after any consultation.
 However, most other people were not so lucky.
 If their desperation was greater than their sense of respectability, the very poorest section of the community might have consulted the Poor Law doctor.
-The vast majority of paupers were relieved in their homes rather than within the walls of the workhouse, and a visit from the ‘union doctor’ was a common experience for the very poorest families.
+The vast majority of paupers were relieved in their homes rather than the workhouse infirmary, and a visit from the ‘union doctor’ was a common experience for the very poorest families.

 This public provision of GP healthcare was complemented from 1911 onwards by the National Health Insurance scheme, under which workers paid a small sum from their weekly pay packets and secured access to the ‘panel’ doctors associated with the scheme.
 Such workers tended to be male – fewer women were employed, and did not gain access to the same degree.
 The scheme was of real benefit to workers, although doctors devoted less time to the healthcare of panel patients than they did to private patients.
 Crucially, however, the dependents of insured workers did not gain the right to consult panel doctors, and families were required to find other means for wives and children to see a GP.